oeggy03/tp/docs/DeveloperGuide.md

 1. Finding a person in the contact list

-    1. Prerequisite: The contact list of people is displayed.
+    1. Prerequisite: There are people in the List of People.
-    2. Test case: `find p n/John t/friend`<br>
+    2. Test case: Assuming the tester has tried previous test cases, he or she may try `find p t/colleagues`<br>
-       Expected: List is filtered to include only contacts named 'John' or tagged as 'friend'.
-Matching contacts are displayed.
+       Expected: List of People is filtered to include only people tagged as 'colleagues'.
+In this case, Alan Tan and Sarah Wong are in the list.
+       Success message is shown in the Command Result Box
     3. Other incorrect find commands to try: `find p`, `find p n/`, `find p t/` without specifying keywords.<br>
+       Expected: Error message `Invalid command format!...` is shown in the Command Result Box.
+Planned enhancement: To show a more specific error message.
+    4. Other incorrect find commands to try: `find p n/123numeric`, `find p t/has space` that have illegal arguments.<br>
-       Expected: Error message is shown in the status message.
+       Expected: Error message `Invalid command format!...` is shown in the Command Result Box.
+Planned enhancement: To show a more specific error message.

 #### Finding a company

 1. Finding a company in the contact list

-    1. Prerequisite: The contact list of companies is displayed.
+    1. Prerequisite: There are companies in the List of Companies.
-    2. Test case: `find c n/Apple t/tech`<br>
+    2. Test case: Assuming the tester has tried previous test cases, he or she may try `find c t/transportation`<br>
-       Expected: List is filtered to include only companies named 'Apple' or tagged as 'tech'.
-Matching companies are displayed.
+       Expected: List of Companies is filtered to include only companies tagged as 'transportation'.
+In this case, Grab is in the list.
+       Success message is shown in the Command Result Box
     3. Other incorrect find commands to try: `find c`, `find c n/`, `find c t/` without specifying keywords.<br>
+       Expected: Error message `Invalid command format!...` is shown in the Command Result Box.
+Planned enhancement: To show a more specific error message.
+    4. Other incorrect find commands to try: `find c n/has space`, `find c t/has space` that have illegal arguments.<br>
-       Expected: Error message is shown in the status message.
+       Expected: Error message `Invalid command format!...` is shown in the Command Result Box.
+Planned enhancement: To show a more specific error message.

 #### Sorting and filtering company list